aritraroy/Flashbar/README.md

 ## Animations

 You can customize the enter/exit animation of the flashbar.
-You can also add custom animations to the icon.
-The library provides a fluent API styled animation framework to customize these animations.
+You can also add custom animations to the icon for drawing attention towards it.
+The library provides a fluent API-styled animation framework to customize these animations.

 ### Enter/Exit
 ![](/raw/enter_exit_anim.gif)

 You can start animating the bar using `FlashAnim.with(this).animateBar()`.
-You can change the duration of the animation using `duration()`, apply custom interpolators using `interpolator()` or choosing from a set of interpolators available, add alpha transition using `alpha()`.
+You can change the duration of the animation using `duration()`, apply custom interpolators using `interpolator()` or choose from a set of interpolators available, add alpha transition using `alpha()`, etc.

 ```kotlin
 Flashbar.Builder(this)